 Eric is dedicated to protecting children from predators, pedophiles, pornographers, sex traffickers, and bullies.
-Now retired from law enforcement, he was a distinguished Special Agent with the Wisconsin Department of Justice/ Division of Criminal Investigation (DCI) for 24 years, 16 assigned to the state’s Internet Crimes Against Children Task Force in Milwaukee.
+Currently a hopsital chaplain, he is also a retired Special Agent who served with the Wisconsin Department of Justice/ Division of Criminal Investigation (DCI) for 24 years, 16 assigned to the state’s Internet Crimes Against Children Task Force in Milwaukee.
 He was recognized as the Wisconsin Attorney General Law Enforcement Officer of the Year in 2014, and selected as a Special Agent-in-Charge in 2015.
-Eric's law enforcement experience also included undercover murder-for-hire, homicide, cold-case homicides, tracking fugitives, and drug enforcement. .
+Eric's law enforcement experience also included undercover murder-for-hire, homicide, cold-case homicides, tracking fugitives, and drug enforcement.

 Eric's dynamic presentations, attended by more than 300,000 people from Wisconsin and the U.S., use real life examples to take an in-depth look into the latest trends of digital exploitation of children and a comprehensive approach to Internet safety.
 All programs for youth are age-appropriate, designed for 4th-5th graders, 6th-8th graders, high school students, and/or the most-requested parents/adults-only program, "The Dark Side of Cyberspace: the Internet, Smart Phones, and Social Media."